jschiefer/knackaknacka/notes.md

 * ch, -ge, rs, sch, sh, sj, sk, skj, stj
 * handling vowels before single/double consonants
 * all the spellings for the Spellings for the sje-phoneme /ɧ/

+matchPhoneme should extract the longest possible string that matches to a phoneme, and return the phoneme, and the rest of the string.

+So for each phoneme, there is one branch